ec-jrc/lisflood-model/3_optLISFLOOD_kinematic-wave/index.md

 where $A = \alpha \cdot {Q^{\beta} }$

-continuity equation momentum equation as expressed by Chow et al. 1988.
-Which decreasing inflow the peaks of the resulting outflow will be later in time (see Figure below for a simple kinematic wave calculation).
+The continuity equation momentum equation as expressed by Chow et al. 1988.
+With decreasing inflow the peaks of the resulting outflow will be later in time (see Figure below for a simple kinematic wave calculation).
 The wave propagation slows down because of more friction on the boundaries.

 ![](../media/image47.png)